 The first part (Chapters 2-6) focuses on the technical aspects of data processing, and follows computing disciplines of databases, natural language processing, machine learning, network analysis, and online algorithms.

-The second part (Chapters 8-11) focuses on the context in which data processing occurs, and is more oriented to studies of information sciences and human factors, including crowdsourcing, human-computer interaction, computer-supported collaborative work, and information visualization.
+The second part (Chapters 8-11) focuses aspects from information sciences and human factors, including crowdsourcing, human-computer interaction, computer-supported collaborative work, and information visualization.

-For pointers to data and tools, see the book's wiki page at the Humanitarian Computing Library, including:
+For pointers to data and tools, see the book's wiki page at the Humanitarian Computing Library.